 Morphine and its derivatives are classified as narcotics analgesics.
 Narcotics like morphine may cause many different types of side effects, but all cause drowsiness, sedation, and can lead to respiratory depression (difficulty breathing), especially when combined with alcohol or other CNS depressant drugs (which can be fatal).

 - Drowsiness and impaired judgment; do not drink alcohol, drive, or operate heavy machinery

 - Withdrawal symptoms upon discontinuation; your doctor may suggest to slowly stop your narcotic to lessen withdrawal side effects

 - Tolerance to the pain relief effect can occur over time (meaning you may need a higher dose to get an equal amount of pain control)

-- Dizziness, confusion; may be worse in the elderly
+- Dizziness, confusion, possibility of falls; may be worse in the elderly

-Rescheduling of Narcotics to Ease Misuse and Diversion
+Rescheduling of Opioids to Ease Misuse and Diversion

 Previously, tramadol was thought to be a lower risk drug for abuse and overdose and was a controlled substance in only a few U.S. states.
 Tramadol prescriptions may now only be refilled up to 5 times in a 6 month period after the date the prescription was first written.
 After 5 refills or 6 months, whichever occurs first, a new prescription is required from the physician.